 hostile environments on Earth without too much trouble.
 Intellectually,

-to shame – thanks to the hyperfast AI merged directly with their
+they would be considered geniuses – thanks to various devices merged directly with their

 of a transatlantic tunnel is underway